techcomm23/Food101_EfficientNetB0/README.md

 ### Confusion Matrix
 ![Confusion Matrix](confusion_matrix.png)
+The above confusion matrix will give us insight into which classes our model is getting most "confused" on.
+We can see that our model is mainly confused between images like: steak and filet_mignon, apple_pie and bibimpab...etc.
+These are very similar classes and even human can be confused by these images.
+We can help minimize this problem by providing our model more images from these classes or apply more augmentation.

 ### F1 Scores
 ![F1 Scores](F1_scores.png)
 F1 score is the harmonic mean of the precision and recall.
 It combines them into a single metric.
-We choose F1 score metric here because it’s a good “overall” metric for our classification model.
-This is true in this case because we are not trying to measure model performance against only false positives or false negatives.
+Selecting appropriate metric will depend on the problem we are trying to deal with.
+Since we are currently not focusing on false positives or false negatives, we will use F1 score metric because it’s a good “overall” metric for our classification model.
+Using above plot will be easier to use to troubleshoot problematic classes than using confusion matrix shown previously.

 ---
 ## License